Onyx-Protocol/Onyx/docs/core/build-applications/transaction-basics.md

 Rather than forcing you to manipulate inputs, outputs and change directly, the Chain Core API allows you to build transactions using a list of high-level **actions**.

-There are seven types of action:
+There are seven types of actions:

 Action                                  | Description
 ----------------------------------------|------------------------------------------------------------------------------------